 Every assault charge and the battery charge is treated seriously by California courts, and a skilled assault and battery lawyer can properly defend you in every circumstance.
 Four different laws in this state cover battery and assault crimes:

 1. Assault in California is defined as “the unlawful attempt to violently injure another person.”
 Assault includes threats and attempts to harm or injure someone.

-2. Battery in California is defined as the “unwanted touching or striking of another person or anything connected to that person.”
+2. The battery in California is defined as the “unwanted touching or striking of another person or anything connected to that person.”
 The genuine use of violence or physical force to injure another person constitutes battery.

 These charges may be filed as single charges, and in some cases, a defendant will be charged with both battery and assault.

 California lawmakers have established two different battery charges and two different assault charges:

 1. simple battery

 EXACTLY WHAT IS “SIMPLE” BATTERY?

 Simple battery in California is the intentional and forceful or violent touching of another person in a manner that is unwanted or offensive.

 You do not have to harm or injure someone to be accused of simple battery.
 What matters is that someone who didn’t want to be touched or consent to being touched was in fact touched.